-Employee Incentive Schemes have evolved to take many forms.
+Employee Incentive Plans have evolved to take many forms.
 In western countries, employers commonly award shares in the employing company as a means of incentivising employees to grow the value of the business while keeping cash pay to a minimum and thereby saving costs.
 But this may not be appropriate for every employer, particularly in countries where local customs, laws and business practice have led to preferences for other types of plan.
-These include “phantom” share plans, cash bonus schemes, savings schemes and pension plans, “flexible benefit” plans, etc.
+These include “phantom” share plans, cash bonus plans, savings plans and pension plans, “flexible benefit” plans, etc.

-By providing both the employee and employer with a digital, real-time portal from which the incentive scheme is managed, a number of benefits become apparent:
+By providing both the employee and employer with a digital, real-time portal from which the incentive plan is managed, a number of benefits become apparent:

-In the Middle East, given sensitivities surrounding the control of privately held companies as well as legal restrictions on foreign ownership, the traditional incentive scheme model may not always be desirable or practicable.
+In the Middle East, given sensitivities surrounding the control of privately held companies as well as legal restrictions on foreign ownership, the traditional incentive plan model may not always be desirable or practicable.

 Each business will have different objectives, and these – along with employee KPIs – would be taken into account during the design phase.
 Long term incentive plans are highly flexible: as such, for Middle East businesses, one could consider three broad arrangements: